 There are branches of this diner chain in a starburst across north and central London, and probably more on the way as they're usually packed with punters after this cheese-covered, chilli-topped brand of Americana.
 The menu's enormous, spanning sweet and savoury, breakfast to dinner and Deep South ribs to Philadelphia hot dogs.
 How many types of fries can you reel off?
-The Dalston diner's got 11 on the menu — and five variations on pancakes, six on hot dogs and more burgers than we can be bothered to count.
+The Dalston diner's got eight on the menu — plus five variations on pancakes and more burgers than we can be bothered to count.

-A terrible place to be vegan, or on a diet, or in any way concerned about the amount of grease in your food.
-Otherwise, prepare to be awestruck by how many things they can deep-fry, and your own capacity to eat them all.
+A terrible place to be on a diet, or in any way concerned about the amount of grease in your food, although they do offer a vegan and vegetarian menu at their Dalston, Shoreditch, Spitalfields and Strand branches.
+Prepare to be awestruck by how many things they can deep-fry, and your own capacity to eat them all.

 Big Moe's Diner, Aldgate